 Integral to our mission, eliminating racism is part of what we do.
 Dating back to the 1940’s – decades before the civil rights movement – YWCA Charleston seated a woman of color on its board of directors, and issued an official proclamation condemning segregation.
 Over the decades, our work has taken many forms, including training, research and consciousness-raising events.
 For several years, we have had a racial justice advocate working in Kanawha County courts, ensuring victims of domestic violence receive equal treatment and protection under the law.
 In 2017, YWCA Charleston launched its inaugural Race to End Racism, held in conjunction with YWCA USA’s Stand Against Racism campaign.
 Guided by our Racial Justice Committee, comprised of members of diverse faiths, ethnicities, races, ages, socio-economic statuses and professions, YWCA Charleston works with a broad spectrum of partners and social justice organizations to address the ways racism is tearing the fabric of our families and communities.

 Be a part of the conversation and take action!

 Help fund our racial justice work - in perpetuity!
 Donate to Many Stories, One Future - YWCA Campaign to End Racism!

 Take stock of your implicit biases by taking the anonymous Harvard Implicit Bias Test on Race.
 Discuss your findings with a friend.

-SAVE THE DATE for the 4th annual YWCA Race to End Racism April 25, 2020 - a 5K Run/1 Mile Walk at Magic Island on the West Side of Charleston!
+SAVE THE DATE for the 5th annual YWCA Race to End Racism April 10 - 24, 2021 - a Virtual 5K Run/1 Mile Walk!

 Check out the Black-Owned Business Spotlight YWCA was proud to co-sponsor with 98.7 The Beat